caleblareau/proatac/docs/index.rst

 **proatac** is an open-source command-line toolkit that performs robust and scalable preprocessing of `ATAC-Seq data <http://www.nature.com/nmeth/journal/v10/n12/full/nmeth.2688.html>`_.
-Specifically, we've implemented our workflow using
+Specifically, we've implemented our workflow using `Snakemake <https://www.ncbi.nlm.nih.gov/pubmed/22908215>`_, a robust, scalable computational workflow platform.
+Various snakefiles are wrapped alongside meta-data annotations and various object-oriented constructs and distributed as a `Python 3` package.
+The figure below provides a brief overview of the functionality of the **proatac** pipeline.

 .. image:: content/media/overview.png
    :width: 100%